Lamden/docs/docs/dapps.md

 - The Lamden Wallet will automatically supply this information to your transactions
     - contractName: what was supplied in the connection request
     - senderVk: The public key of the keypair associated to your dApp
-    - network: The masternode information for the network type in the request (mainnet, testnet, mockchain)
+    - network: The masternode information for the network type in the request (mainnet, testnet)
     - signature: The Lamden Wallet will sign the transaction with the keypair assocatied with your dApp.

 ### Send a transaction